boltlabs-inc/zip-spec/zip-bolt-support.rst

 2.3 Channel Closing
 -------------
-To close the channel, the customer can initiate by posting the most recent closing transaction (in Section 2.3) that spends from the multi-signature transparent address with inputs that satisfies the script and the ``OP_BOLT`` opcode in mode 1.
-This consists of a closing token (i.e., merchant signature on the wallet state) or an opening of the initial wallet commitment (if there were no payments on the channel via mode 2).
+To close the channel, the customer can initiate by posting the most recent closing transaction that spends from the multi-signature transparent address with inputs that satisfies the script and the ``OP_BOLT`` opcode in mode 1.
+This consists of a closing token (i.e., merchant signature on the wallet state) or an opening of the initial wallet commitment (if there were no payments on the channel).

 Once the timeout has been reached, the customer can post a transaction that claims the output of the customer closing transaction to a shielded output (see below for an example).
 Before the timeout, the merchant can claim the funds from the ``to_customer`` output by posting a revocation token, if they have one.